SilicoSciences/seminar-bioinformatics-rna-seq/rna-seq_galaxy.md

 EMail: ak at silico-sciences.com</br>
 Seminar Ruprecht-Karls-Universität Heidelberg 2016-01-20 - 2016-01-22

-# Bioinformatics Data in the Unix Shell and -Cloud
+# Bioinformatics Data in the Shell and -Cloud

 ### Common Bioinformatics Using Unix and Freely Available Open Source Tools on the Example of Gene Expression Analysis